 Figure 3: Short-run Asset Life Cycle

 In the short-run, market returns tend to be influenced most by a combination of investor sentiment, risk preferences and price momentum, all of which are interrelated (Refer Figure 3 above).
-Over the course of a full-market cycle however, valuations are ultimately what matter.
+Over the course of a full-market cycle, however, valuations are ultimately what matters.
 In the short-run, investors are often penalized for following the familiar approach of buying low and selling high.
 Yet a full market cycle tends to be enormously forgiving to investors who decide to reduce their risk when markets are at or close to their high point.
 This is true even if investors do this a little bit too early, and miss out on the final stages of upside.

 Investors always face the question of what to emphasize in their portfolios – capital growth or capital preservation.
 You can’t do both!
-In this paper I want to deal with the latter.
+In this paper, I want to deal with the latter.

 Hard Assets Contribution to a Portfolio

 There is one consistent fact across investment strategies: they aim to obtain the greatest possible return while incurring the least risk.
 Whether a strategy is set to maximize long-term returns, short-term gains or even outperform a given benchmark, implementation varies widely.
 And finally, measuring the success or failure of an investment strategy completely depends on the methodology used.
-It should not come as a surprise, then, that the role and effectiveness of hard assets within a portfolio is hotly debated topic.
+It should not come as a surprise, then, that the role and effectiveness of hard assets within a portfolio is a hotly debated topic.

 Hard assets are investments with intrinsic value such as oil, natural gas, gold, silver, farmland, natural colored diamonds and commercial real estate.
 Broadly speaking, hard assets are seen as performing two main functions in the context of capital safeguarding: 1) it protects purchasing power and 2) it mitigates risk in a portfolio.